Skip to main content

 What If You Don’t Have Time To Increase Your GPA?

 If you’re a junior or senior in high school, you likely don’t have enough time to meaningfully increase your GPA.
 While this isn’t ideal, it’s not the end of the world.
-Rather than focusing on increasing your GPA, you’ll want to prioritize standardized test scores.
+Rather than focusing on improving your GPA, you’ll want to prioritize standardized test scores.
 Also, explain if there’s an extenuating reason for your sub-optimal grades.

 Because many colleges use Academic Index—a single numerical score that represents both grades and test scores—to review the academic performance of applicants, earning high marks on standardized tests can help high school juniors and seniors overcome low GPAs and improve their odds of college admission.

 Colleges and universities are also receptive to students facing extenuating circumstances.
 If something dramatic occurred and it affected your grades—like the death of a family member or close friend, or a personal illness—make sure to share it in the Additional Information section of the Common App.
+This is reserved for only truly exceptional situations.

 Short Bio